dumpmemory/duplebalance/docs/source/auto_examples/comparison/plot_versus_resampling.rst

 ==============================================================
-Compare DuBE with Resampling-based IL Methods
+Compare DuBE with resampling-based IL methods (5 classes)
 ==============================================================

 In this example, we compare the :class:`duplebalance.DupleBalanceClassifier`